7 FAQs about Sump Pumps

 Two different kinds are the pedestal and submersible.
 The motor for the pedestal type sits on top of the tank.
 This makes it easier to service, but it is also visible.
 The submersible motor is mounted inside of the tank.
 It is sealed to prevent water from seeping into the parts.
 Naturally, it is more difficult to service, but has the advantage of being less noticeable.

-Sump pump installation in the St. Paul area is a wise move for both homes and businesses.
+Sump pump installation is a wise move for both homes and businesses.
 Not only can it help keep your belongings and important papers safe, but it also helps protect the structural integrity of your building.
 Call a Roto-Rooter Rep today for more information.